 Computation with Data

-The module is structured around a series of programming problems and assignments designed to teach you the basics of algorithmic thinking and problem solving using programming.
-You will be introduced to the Java programming language features and constructs as well as basics of object-oriented programming, which will be put in the context of solving specific algorithmic tasks.
+In this module you will develop an understanding of the basics of algorithmic thinking and problem solving using programming.
+You will become familiar in using the Java programming language, examining particular features and constructs as well as basics of object-oriented programming.
+You will use these to solve specific algorithmic tasks and evaluate programming solutions.

 This module covers algorithm-independent machine learning; unsupervised learning and clustering; exploratory data analysis; Bayesian methods; Bayes networks and causality; and applications, such as information retrieval and natural language processing.
 You will develop skills in data analysis, including data mining and statistics.

-This module provides you with an introduction to the core concepts in data and information management.
-It is centered around the core skills of identifying organizational information requirements, modeling them using conceptual data modeling techniques, converting the conceptual data models into relational data models and verifying its structural characteristics with normalization techniques, and implementing and utilizing a relational database using an industrial-strength database management system.
+In this module you will develop an understanding of the core concepts in data and information management, looking at the role of databases and database management systems in managing organisational data and information.
+You will learn how to identify organisational information requirements, model them using conceptual data modeling techniques, convert the conceptual data models into relational data models and verify their structural characteristics using normalisation techniques.
+You will gain experience in designing and implementing a relational database using an industrial database management system, and examine how to mainipulate data using SQL.

 Large-Scale Data Storage and Processing